Thirteen Michigan Central Railroad locomotive engineers meet at the

 Following five years of extremely high claims

 Following five years of extremely high claims and rampant inflation, the Michigan Insurance Department approves a 25 percent increase in premiums.
-The Association’s first policy increase in its 70 years, the action restores it to solvency.
+The Association’s first rate increase in 70 years, the action restores its solvency.

 November 1, 1980